cbernt/GreenDanubeCloud_InDectSys/README.md

 <a href="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder.jpg"><img width="448" height="348" src="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder.jpg"></a>

+The aim of the project is to develop methods for an Intrusion Detection System - IDS" which expands the technical capability of todas IDS available on the market in two directions.
+On the one hand, as already mentioned above, a potential attack should be detected at a very early stage, and on the other hand, the system should have techniques that have self-learning mechanisms.

+Methods for an intrusion detection system (IDS) are to be expanded so that the following general goals can be achieved:

+- Combination of signature and anomaly-based methods for the detection of attacks in network traffic
+- Low latency
+- High detection rates of attacks
+- Low number of false alarms
+- Use in cloud applications

 The detailled goals of the project are:
 Development of formal foundations
 - Formal models for internet protocols